-Each concession is operated by a Community Forest Enterprise (CFE) who extracts timber and non-timber forest products responsibly in accordance with the Forest Stewardship CouncilTM (FSCTM) standards.
+Each concession is operated by a Community Forest Enterprise (CFE) that responsibly extracts timber and non-timber forest products in accordance with the Forest Stewardship CouncilTM (FSCTM) standards.
 Till date, nine of the concessions remain active, occupying over 350,000 hectares.

 Back in 2019, the Government of Guatemala, through the Consejo Nacional de Áreas Protegidas (CONAP), granted a 25-year extension to the Carmelita concession.
 This is a community located in the Multiple Use Zone of the Maya Biosphere Reserve and marks the first of the nine active concessions to have their contract renewed.